Vincit/tarn.js/README.md

 const pool = new Pool({
   // function that creates a resource.
 You can either pass the resource
-  // to the callback or return a promise that resolves the resource
+  // to the callback(error, resource) or return a promise that resolves the resource
   // (but not both).
   create: cb => {
     cb(null, new SomeResource());